 - Opposition against the coup: Boris Yeltsin, who won the popular election in the Russian Republic, also protested against the coup and central control of USSR.
 The freedom for republics became the slogan.
 Boris Yeltsin and the pluralist movement advocated democratization and rapid economic reforms.
 The hard-line Communist elite wanted to thwart Gorbachev’s reform agenda.

-- The power shift from Soviet center to republics: Republics like Russia, Ukraine, and Belarus emerged as a powerful country.
+- The power shift from the Soviet centre to republics: Republics like Russia, Ukraine, and Belarus emerged as a powerful country.
 They declared that the Soviet Union as being disbanded.

 Factors that led to the disintegration of USSR

 The factors that led to the disintegration of USSR are as follows:

 - Economic Weakness

 The weakness in the economy at that time was the major cause of dissatisfaction among the people in USSR.
 There was a huge shortage of consumer items.
 The reasons for economics weakness were as follows:

 - A huge amount was spent on the military.